|

 Tendrils of Chaos

-The seeds of the downfall of the Elves were sewn during the aftermath of the Great Disaster.
+The Corruption of the Elves: the Cult of Pleasure The seeds of the downfall of the Elves were sewn during the aftermath of the Great Disaster.
 In the midst of the fighting, the grieving Phoenix King Aenarion rescued the beautiful Lady Morathi of Nagarythe from a Slaaneshi warband.
 To everyone’s surprise, he took the cool and proper noblewoman for his wife and settled his court in her homeland in Ulthuan.
 It was here Morathi gave birth to their son, Malekith.

 Malekith inherited his mother’s beauty and his father’s stature. and he came into his own after the death of Aenarion.
 Though Aenarion’s first children were found and his daughter became the new Everqueen, many wanted to see Malekith crowned Phoenix King.
 The Ulthuan Princes decided differently and crowned Bel Shanaar instead.
 Malekith was the first to bend his knee before the new Phoenix King in homage.
 In return, Bel Shanaar named Malekith as his First Ambassador.